Are penalty shootouts better than a coin toss? Evidence from international club football in Europe: Introduction

-All of these issues have partially been investigated in the existing literature, as revealed by Section~\ref{Sec2}.
+As we demonstrate in Section~\ref{Sec2}, penalty shootouts are the subject of serious academic interest in the last one and a half decades.
+The present paper contributes to this discussion by investigating the following research question: Does the shooting order, the field of the match, psychological momentum, or the strength of the teams affect the outcome of a penalty shootout?
+All of these issues have partially been investigated in the existing literature as presented in Section~\ref{Sec2}.
 However, our research has three innovative aspects.
 First, we analyse a relatively homogeneous sample provided by matches played in UEFA club competitions without any matches from national cups, where the strengths of the opponents can vary widely.
-Second, psychological momentum enjoyed by the comeback team is identified in a novel way, according to which team scored the last goal.
+Second, the psychological momentum enjoyed by the comeback team is identified in two ways, and one of them---which team scored the last goal?---is novel, even though it is also included in a paper written simultaneously with our study \citep{vanHemertvanderKamp2026}.
 Third, team strength is measured by Football Club Elo Ratings, a well-established statistical method to create ratings based on past performance \citep{Aldous2017, GomesdePinhoZancoSzczecinskiKuhnSeara2024, vanEetveldeLey2019}.
-Previous studies used either the division of the team \citep{ArrondelDuhautoisLaslier2019, Krumer2020b}, or betting odds \citep{WunderlichBergeMemmertRein2020, Pipke2025} for this purpose.
-But the first approach is inappropriate in international competitions, while betting odds suffer from several biases \citep{BraunKvasnicka2013, CainLawPeel2000, FeddersenHumphreysSoebbing2017, WinkelmannDeutscherOtting2021}, and may be less persuasive for decision-makers than a measure given by an ``objective'' mathematical formula.
+Previous studies used the division of the team \citep{ArrondelDuhautoisLaslier2019, Krumer2020b}, betting odds \citep{WunderlichBergeMemmertRein2020, Pipke2025}, or (relative) market values \citep{vanHemertvanderKamp2026} for this purpose.